ansible/product-demos/docs/infrastructure/azure_provision_vm.md

 1. You will need to create a Service Principal following these [Azure Docs instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 2. Then set the azure_demo variable to True.
-As well as provide the folowing variable values before loading this demo as shown below
+As well as provide the folowing variable values before loading this demo as shown below.
  - azure_demo: True
  - my_subscription:
  - my_tenant:
  - my_client:
  - my_secret:

+ See sample file named choose_demmo_example_azure.yml

 # Guide